 Lever action shotguns and rifles have been a favorite in Old West movies since the silent picture days.
-The cowboys and the Indians are always seen clutching a Winchester or some other type of lever action long gun.
+The cowboys and the Indians are always seen clutching a Winchester or some other type of lever action long gun in cowboy action flicks.

-The origin of the level actin shotgun stems from the real-world popularity of the lever action rifle, eventually resulting in a shotgun version.
+The origin of the lever action shotgun stems from the real-world popularity of the lever action rifle, eventually resulting in a shotgun version.

-The popularity of the lever action Winchester long rifle led John M. Browning to develop a lever action shotgun, patented by Winchester in 1886.
+The popularity of the lever action Winchester long rifle and the Browning BLR led John M. Browning to develop a lever action shotgun, patented by Winchester in 1886.

 The first lever action scattergun cycled shells in the same way the Winchester rifles did.

 The lever action shotgun had a rolling, block type bolt.
-The bolt slid up and closed and the camming action snuggly seated the rear part of the bolt against the receiver.
+The bolt slid up and closed and the ramming action snuggly seated the rear part of the bolt against the receiver.

 This helped lessen the problem of the day with black powder fouling the chambers.